kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 - Young and innovative CEO, who dropped out of his college and found \$3B worth startup.
 (Just an extra fun reason, which looks quite cool to me)

+## 5 Jul 2021
+NVIDIA is soaring.
+Been waiting for this moment for over 8 months.